Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Hang from a Pull-Up Bar

-Hanging from a pull-up bar is a great way to release tension in the muscles of the back, shoulders, and arms.
-It’s also a great way to improve your grip strength.
+Hanging from a pull-up bar is a great way to ease tension in the muscles of the back, shoulders, and arms.
+It’s also a great way to work on your grip strength.

 To hang from a pull-up bar: